-n recent years, I have been investigating the ways that contested water governance mechanisms are affecting the poor and marginalized in informal settlements of mega-cities, and what this means for goals of development, social justice, and the understandings and realizations of the right to water.
+In recent years, I have been investigating the ways that contested water governance mechanisms are affecting the poor and marginalized in informal settlements of mega-cities, and what this means for goals of development, social justice, and the understandings and realizations of the right to water.
 This research is embedded within broader interests in neoliberal water governance, urban environmental justice, practices of citizenship, and the challenges inherent in materializing the calls for a universal human right to water.
-The initial research site for this is Dhaka, Bangladesh.
+This research focuses on how different modalities of water governance result in social inequalities, how the right to water is understood and practiced, and what such processes mean for goals of development, citizenship, social justice, and well-being.
+Through such research, I query what water justice means in theory and practice.
 The research was also the basis of the large international conference on ‘The Right to Water’ that I organized in 2010; details available at the conference website: http://www.maxwell.syr.edu/waterconference.
 The research is also elaborating upon the debates captured in my recent edited book The Right to Water: Politics, Governance and Social Struggles (2012, Routledge: London and New York).
 The book has been translated into Spanish and Polish.
 My second edited book Eating, Drinking: Surviving (2017, Springer: Netherlands) is a product of the International Year of Global Understanding of the International Geographical Union, and is an open access book for global circulation.
 My third edited book Water Politics: Governance, Justice and the Right to Water (2020, Routledge: London and New York), and focuses on issues of water politics, water justice as well as recent controversies over the human right to water.
 I have also published numerous journal articles, book chapters, and other scholarly pieces related to my research (many of which are available on the Publications page of this website).
+I have been involved in various collaborative international water-related research projects and advised research groups.